-Shortly after the battle of Poitiers, Godefrey de Harcourt, one of the chief adherents of the house of Navarre, a strenuous favourer of Edward of England. and a pertinacious traitor both to his country and his king, had been killed in a skirmish in Normandy by a party of the Dauphin's troops commanded by Robert de Clermont, marshal of the duchy; but that event did not in any degree quiet Normandy, in which the faction of Navarre still appeared in arms. dangerous than that faction, however, to the tranquillity and to the prosperity of France were those bodies of brigands which we have already mentioned, and which were multiplying every day under the command of various adventurous knights, whom the truce threw out of the only employment to which The chief leader of these they were competent. plunderers, in Normandy, was the famous English captain, Robert Knolles, who, at the head of a large body of free companions, varying in number from eight hundred to two or three thousand, kept every town and fortress throughout the province in a continual state of alarm and anxiety.
-But no part of France was exempt from the presence of such licen-Griffiths †, a Welshman, commanding tious bands.
+Shortly after the battle of Poitiers, Godefrey de Harcourt, one of the chief adherents of the house of Navarre\, a strenuous favourer of Edward of England, and a pertinacious traitor both to his country and his king, had been killed in a skirmish in Normandy by a party of the Dauphin's troops commanded by Robert de Clermont, marshal of the duchy; but that event did not in any degree quiet Normandy, in which the faction of Navarre still appeared in arms.
+Far more dangerous than that faction, however, to the tranquillity and to the prosperity of France were those bodies of brigands which we have already mentioned, and which were multiplying every day under the command of various adventurous knights, whom the truce threw out of the only employment to which they were competent.
+The chief leader of these plunderers, in Normandy, was the famous English captain, Robert Knolles, who, at the head of a large body of free companions, varying in number from eight hundred to two or three thousand, kept every town and fortress throughout the province in a continual state of alarm and anxiety.
+But no part of France was exempt from the presence of such licentious bands.
+Griffiths t, a Welshman, commanding an immense force of light armed troops of all nations, ravaged the whole country between the Seine and Loire, and plundered towns and villages to the very gates of Paris.
+Nor did foreign soldiers alone thus desolate the fair face of France.
+A multitude of the French themselves, finding that the state was powerless to restrain them, collected together in large bodies, and, without regard to party, or nation, or circumstances, plundered all alike.
+The principal French leader whom we hear of in this mixed capacity of soldier and robber, was a distinguished knight named Regnault de Cervolles\, commonly called the Archpriest, who had fought gallantly at Poitiers, and had, after the battle, collected from the scattered troops of France, and the bands of German mercenaries, a sufficient force of free companions to put the south-eastern provinces completely at his disposal.
+With these he marched into Provence, captured cities and fortresses, carried off immense wealth, entered the Venaissin, approached Avignon; and having dined, somewhat forcibly, with the Pope, he laid both the Pontiff and the College of Cardinals under contribution.† the name of Griffiths, was, in all probability, right.
+He appears to have been a man of great courage and considerable skill in war; but by Froissart's account did not receive the honour of knighthood till he had taken up the trade of brigand.

-^{} November, 1356.
+\ November, 1356.